Better Than Mochi for Women in Their 50s 2026: GLP-1 Options for Perimenopause & Menopause Weight | Luma Health

 Frequently Asked Questions

 Yes.
-GLP-1 receptor agonists (semaglutide, tirzepatide) reduce appetite and increase satiety through hypothalamic pathways that are independent of estrogen status.
-The weight gain that accompanies perimenopause and menopause is primarily driven by hormonal changes that reduce insulin sensitivity and shift fat storage toward visceral (abdominal) fat — and GLP-1 medications address the downstream result (increased energy storage leading to weight gain) by reducing caloric intake.
+GLP-1 receptor agonists reduce appetite through hypothalamic pathways independent of estrogen status.
 STEP 1 subgroup analyses found consistent weight loss outcomes across menopausal status.
-GLP-1 medications do not replace HRT for managing vasomotor symptoms (hot flashes, night sweats) — they address metabolic weight gain specifically.
+GLP-1 medications do not replace HRT for managing vasomotor symptoms — they address metabolic weight gain specifically.

 Mochi's registered dietitian coaching model is genuinely valuable for women in their 50s if they will consistently engage with it.
-Dietary changes during perimenopause and menopause — managing hot flash-triggering foods, adjusting to changing insulin dynamics, optimizing protein intake to preserve muscle mass — benefit from specialized nutritional guidance.
-If you will attend RD sessions and engage with Mochi's coaching, the $79/month membership has clinical justification for this demographic.
-If you won't consistently engage, Luma Health's $197/month flat-rate provides the medication at $17/month less than Mochi's combined total with no coaching overhead.
+If you will attend RD sessions, the $79/month membership has clinical justification.
+If you won't consistently engage, Luma Health's $197/month flat rate provides the medication at a lower combined cost with no coaching overhead.

-Tirzepatide produces higher average weight loss (SURMOUNT-1: ~22.5% at 72 weeks at 15 mg vs STEP 1: ~14.9% at 68 weeks for sema 2.4 mg/week).
-Additionally, tirzepatide's dual GIP/GLP-1 mechanism may improve insulin sensitivity more directly than semaglutide alone — relevant for perimenopausal women who experience estrogen-decline-related insulin resistance.
-These are not definitive conclusions from direct head-to-head trials in peri/postmenopausal women specifically, but the mechanistic overlap between tirzepatide's GIP/GLP-1 activity and perimenopause-associated insulin resistance makes it worth discussing with your clinician at intake.
-At Luma Health, tirzepatide is $297/month flat at all doses.
+Tirzepatide produces higher average weight loss (SURMOUNT-1: ~22.5% at 72 weeks at 15 mg vs STEP 1: ~14.9% for sema).
+Tirzepatide's dual GIP/GLP-1 mechanism may improve insulin sensitivity more directly, relevant for perimenopausal women with estrogen-decline-related insulin resistance.
+These aren't conclusions from direct head-to-head trials in this population specifically, but worth discussing with your clinician.
+At Luma Health, tirzepatide is $297/month flat.

 Yes.
-GLP-1 medications and hormone replacement therapy (HRT) are not contraindicated and can be prescribed concurrently.
-They address different mechanisms: GLP-1 reduces appetite through central nervous system and gastrointestinal pathways; HRT replaces declining estrogen and progesterone to address vasomotor symptoms, bone density, cardiovascular risk, and mood.
-Some women in their 50s benefit from both — GLP-1 for metabolic weight management and HRT for symptomatic relief.
-Discuss both at your clinical intake.
+GLP-1 medications and HRT are not contraindicated and can be prescribed concurrently — they address different mechanisms.
+GLP-1 reduces appetite; HRT replaces declining estrogen and progesterone.
+Discuss both at clinical intake.
 Luma Health offers HRT as an adjunct service at $100/month alongside GLP-1 prescriptions.

-Over 24 months: Mochi at ~$214/month combined = ~$5,136 total.
-Luma Health semaglutide at $197/month flat = $4,728 total — approximately $408 less.
-If you switch to tirzepatide for higher efficacy: Luma Health tirzepatide at $297/month = $7,128 over 24 months vs Mochi's tirzepatide pricing (verify at joinmochi.com).
-The longer the treatment course, the more the monthly rate difference compounds.
-For women in their 50s who may use GLP-1 medication for 3–5 years, even a modest monthly savings becomes significant over the treatment horizon.
+Over 24 months: Mochi at ~$214/month combined runs approximately $5,136 total.
+Luma Health semaglutide at $197/month flat runs $4,728 total.
+For women who may use GLP-1 medication for 3–5 years, even a modest monthly savings compounds significantly over the treatment horizon.

 References